-1. We base the number of portfolios on each separate series of the U.S. registered investment companies within the Franklin Templeton/Legg Mason fund complex.
+1. Information is for the calendar year ended December 31, 2023, unless otherwise noted.
+We base the number of portfolios on each separate series of the U.S. registered investment companies within the Franklin Templeton fund complex.
 These portfolios have a common investment manager or affiliated investment managers.

-2. Gregory E. Johnson is considered to be an interested person of the Fund under the federal securities laws due to his position as an officer and director of Franklin Resources.
-Inc. (Resources), which is the parent company of the Fund's investment manager and distributor.
+2. Gregory E. Johnson is considered to be an interested person of the Fund under the federal securities laws due to his position as an officer and director of Franklin Resources, Inc. (Resources), which is the parent company of the Fund's investment manager and distributor.